gromnitsky/dpms-status/README.md

 ## Why?

-The output of `xset q` is meant for humans, it's hard to parse it in a one-liner.
+The output of `xset q` is meant for humans.

 ## Examples